Who uses bird?

 AI and the Golden Bird

-These ‘bird’s eye view’ commentaries provide a variety of contextual information.
-They may explain how one resource differs from a similar title, or focus on the origin of the material covered,.
-They may include the provenance of the content—changes in ownership, or the merging of one dataset with another. bird® even includes dB titles which, while still active, are no longer updated, as well as dBs which have ceased publication entirely. bird® uses the latest, as well as the most tested methodologies.
+They may include the provenance of the content—changes in ownership, or the merging of one dataset with another. bird® even includes dBs which, while still active, are no longer updated, as well as those dBs which have ceased publication entirely. bird® provides a comprehensive view of the research database landscape.

-Look for the Golden Bird symbol in bird® profiles, and learn more about the editorial history of bird® below.
+Look for the Golden Bird symbol in bird® profiles, and learn more about the editorial history of bird® here.